 When Rachel Reeves delivers her Budget, please don’t talk about what she’s wearing

+When Rachel Reeves delivers her Budget today, please don’t talk about what she’s wearing

 Can we please all keep our eyes firmly on our first female chancellor’s fiscal cuts rather than her physical appearance?
 Not likely, says Claire Cohen